lunaris-studios/lunarispkgs/README.md

 <h1 align="center" style="border-bottom: none;">📦 talismanpkgs</h1>
-<h3 align="center">A Nix package channel for Toybox Labs development</h3>
+<h3 align="center">A Nix package channel for Talisman development</h3>
 <p align="center">
   <a href="#badge">
     <img alt="semantic-release" src="https://img.shields.io/badge/%20%20%F0%9F%93%A6%F0%9F%9A%80-semantic--release-e10079.svg">
   </a>
 </p>

 **talismanpkgs** is a derivative of the [Nixpkgs](https://github.com/nixos/nixpkgs) collection - a collection of software packages that can be installed with the [Nix](https://nixos.org/nix/) package manager.
-In order to streamline development and CI pipelines at Toybox Labs, we've implemented our own custom package channel quick and iterative development via **Nix**.
+In order to streamline development and CI pipelines at Talisman, we've implemented our own custom package channel quick and iterative development via **Nix**.

 ## Packages